A recent visit to the Cabral family home during the Christmas Season was a wonderful treat.

 As a child, Filomena remembers that her parents, who struggled financially, relied on Globe Santa to brighten the holidays for her and her siblings.
 She has fond memories of Globe Santa coming to Saint Anthony’s Church in Cambridge to deliver presents to her and other neighborhood children.

-The first Christmas in Woburn for the Cabral family “was also a first for the neighborhood” said Germano.
+Their first Christmas in Woburn “was also a first for the neighborhood” said Germano.
 He went on to say “we were the first family in the neighborhood to go all out decorating the yard.”
-Filomena added “people would stop in front of the house to take photos of the yard’.
+Filomena then added “people would stop in front of the house to take photos of the yard’.